Janet Devlin: The X Factor Performances

 Soon after being eliminated from The X Factor, Devlin performed some gigs at various venues throughout the UK.
-One of these was the renowned G-A-Y venue on Saturday, 3 December 2011.
+One of these was the renowned G-A-Y venue (where other eliminated contestants perform) on Saturday, 3 December 2011.
 Finishing fifth, she was one of nine acts to perform on the X Factor Live Tour 2012, which took place in cities throughout the UK and Ireland.
 She performed fan favourite cover songs, 'Fix You' and 'Sweet Child o' Mine'.